bommojuvishu/interviewpreparation/Datastructure.md

 ## Tips

+- use nonlocal keyword to refer the main function variable inside the nested function
+- check the data given ( if it can used as for loop condition)
 - Arrays : check if can sort the array , it may help any way
   - str.sort() : in line , only list
   - sorted(str , reverse = True) : new string , both string and list